 Social life on all campuses is thriving, and there is plenty of opportunity to take a break from academic studies and attend one of the many social events, 'Friday bars' or student parties.
 It is very common for Danes to get together around a shared interest, sport or hobby, or to do volunteer work in the local community.
 It is a great way to build your network, to do something nice for others and maybe even pick up a few new skills.

 UCN offers many opportunities for you to get involved in life on campus.
-For example, you may become a voice in the UCN student council, join the volunteers managing the student bar, or decide to be an active member of one of the student sports clubs or activities such as the UCN Running Club Run4Fun.
+For example, you may sit on in the UCN student council, join the volunteers running the student bar, or become an active member of one of the student sports clubs.